 - The Contact First + Last Name and Primary Phone Number (Cell/Mobile)

 🏛️ For Business Contacts, the CRM triggers a duplicate contact warning for these conditions:

 - The Company Name matches another Business Contact in the system

-"Related Contacts" are any potential duplicates or conflicts where the same Contact in the current lead/case was added as the Primary Contact in another lead/case, e.g. which other records do the same Contact have involvement?
+"Potential Issues" that appear under the Related Contacts section are detected for any potential duplicates or conflicts where the same Contact in the current lead/case was added as a Contact (primary or related) in another lead/case, e.g. which other records does the same Contact have involvement?

-Exporting Contacts out of Law Ruler
+Exporting Contacts Out of the CRM

-Law Ruler gives you 2 different export options:
+The CRM gives you 2 different export options:

 - Export Contacts

 ⏏️ To Export Contacts, click the "Export Contacts" option inside of the Contacts screen located near the upper-right.